-Would you like to play a key role in the delivery of acceptance activities for systems being integrated onto submarine platforms?
-We currently have a vacancy for a Principal Mechanical Engineer at any of our southern sites (Frimley, Broad Oak, Filton, Weymouth).
+Would you like to play a key role in delivering Nuclear Submarines for the UK Royal Navy?
+We currently have a range of opportunities for Principal Mechanical Engineers at our site in Barrow-In-Furness.

 Your main responsibilities as a Principal Mechanical Engineer will involve: